by Tracy Cutchlow, Author of Zero to Five: 70 Essential Parenting Tips Based on Science

 It sounded suspicious to me.
 Even so, once I had a baby, I followed suit:

 Pregnant friends came to visit our newborn.
-We were ragged with sleep deprivation, scared because our baby wasn’t gaining weight, and uncertain of our every move.
+My husband and I were ragged with sleep deprivation, scared because our baby wasn’t gaining weight, and uncertain of our every move.
 Our friends smiled at our beautiful baby.
 “You must be so thrilled!” they said.
-Umm…
+Umm …

 We smiled and nodded.
 Maybe we’re the only ones struggling like this, I thought.
+Maybe they won’t.
 Better not to rain on their parade.

-Here’s the thing.
-When we open up first, the other person often feels permission to open up, too.
-I felt such a sense of relief when another mom told me, “I’m struggling with my toddler hitting other kids.
+A friend later did that for me when she said, “I’m struggling with my toddler hitting other kids.
 I’m not sure I’m handling it well.”
-That started an honest conversation–and we felt closer to each other for it.
+I felt so relieved.
+That started an honest conversation—and we felt closer to each other for it.

-Researcher Brené Brown can tell you what happens when we pretend everything’s fine when it’s not (often out of shame that we’re not handling everything perfectly or that we’re the only ones struggling).
-We deprive ourselves of true friendship.
+Researcher Brené Brown can tell you what happens when we pretend everything’s fine when it’s not.
+Often we do that out of shame that we’re not handling everything perfectly or that we’re the only ones struggling.
+What happens is that we deprive ourselves of true friendship.
 Friendship happens when we feel accepted for who we truly are.
 That requires us to be real.

 Sounds simple, but for many of us it’s scary to be vulnerable.
 It takes resolve.

 I decided to try it.
-At the grocery store, another new mom saw my baby and asked if I was getting any sleep.
+I used to live near here and sometimes I’d wander around Metropolitan Market when I needed to get out of the house with my baby.
+Another new mom there saw my baby and asked if I was getting any sleep.
 I could have downplayed it: “Not much, but I guess that’s how it goes.”
 Instead I said: “Yeah, right!
 This sleep deprivation is crazy.
 My brain isn’t functioning.
-My husband and I actually argued over whether ‘Don’t cry over spilled milk’ refers to the mother or the child.”
-She laughed.
+You know the saying, ‘Don’t cry over spilled milk’?
+My husband and I actually argued over whether that refers to the mother or the child.”
+The woman laughed.
 We commiserated.
 We felt less alone.
 That’s no small thing to a bewildered new parent.

-The next time another new parent (someone you like; someone who’s interested) asks you how it’s going, try going beyond “Good, good.”
+The next time another person (someone you like; someone who’s interested) asks you how it’s going, try going beyond “Good, good.”

 Say something honest.